aschi2/pypark/README.md

 DL.waitdata  //Outputs wait time at time accessed in the form of a pandas dataframe

+DL.openwaitdata //Outputs wait times of rides that are open only

 DL.timeretrieved //datetime of time accessed

 DL.waitdata_attractions // Wait time of attractions (rides) in the form of a pandas dataframe